vienna-rb/Quick-Start-Rails-and-Ruby/doc/create-and-update-todos.md

 end
 ```

 Also, instead of redirecting we `render` nothing and just return **200** as the `status` to say everything went well.
-We do this because, we will add some fancy JavaScript to make the change in the background.
+We do this because we will add some fancy JavaScript to make the change in the background.

 💾 [Add create and update method in TodosController](https://github.com/bastilian/todo-application/commit/ffe88069fc6192d9d390e869535e1f7621e0f29d)